ericdscott/natural-lexicon/README.md

 #### Category `D`
 - :D a unit of discourse
-  - Each sentence takes place within a tree of D's, whose root D is the top-level discourse
+  - Each sentence takes place within a tree of D's, whose root D is the top-level discourse (typically a document)
   - Properties whose domain is a discourse would include _partOfDiscourse_, _speaker_, _audience_,  _venue_, _time_,  _hasParticipant_, _hasEvent_, _hasState_, ...
   - Note that we can also model the speaker and listener, as well as the occasion, such as a political rally, etc.
   - Discourses can be queried for their contents in the course of parsing,
-    - queries may traverse the tree of discourses and sub-discourses.
+    - queries may traverse discourse tree.

 #### Category `N`
 - :N a nominal entity
   - Typical of noun phrases
   - Properties would reflect the entities being described

 #### Category `S`
 - :S a sentential relationship
   - Typical of verb phrases and whole sentences